Raccoon in the Attic

 Droppings that leave an unpleasant odor

-Raccoons love to find a warm and cozy place to live.
+Raccoons like nothing better than finding a nice warm place in which they can live.
 In order to find this, they will tear apart anything that gets in their way including roofing shingles or vents for instance!
 It is possible that you might see holes or tears around your house if there are any raccoons living inside.
-This could also be dangerous because insulation materials might have been altered, potentially exposing wiring in walls and ceilings.
-This can increase the risk of a fire hazard.
+This could be dangerous as well because insulation materials may have been tampered with potentially exposing wiring within walls and ceilings thus increasing the chances of fire hazard!
 Strange noises

 Trash strewn around the yard

-Raccoons are nocturnal animals that feed at night.
-These critters love to rummage through your garbage cans and dumpsters in search of food scraps or other things that they can eat.
+The raccoon is a nocturnal animal and mostly scavenge at night.
+Raccoons love to dig through garbage cans and dumpsters looking for food scraps and other items that they can eat.
 If a raccoon has made its way into your property you should make sure that your trash bins are sealed shut so that these animals cannot get in.